Learning by Doing: The Case of Online Lending: Modeling Approach

+The prospective borrower observes the offer $(y_t,d_t)$ and decides whether to accept or reject it based on the offered discount rate $d_t$ (or equivalently, the interest rate $r_t$).
+The acceptance probability $s(d_t)$ is strictly increasing, twice continuously differentiable and strictly concave with \(s(0)=0\), \(s'(d_t)>0\) and \(s''(d_t)<0\); a lower interest rate (higher discount rate) increases the probability of acceptance.
+Of special interest is the case of constant demand elasticity where $s(d)=d^\alpha, \alpha>0$.

+Income \(\theta\) is drawn at \(t=0\) from \(F\) with continuous support \([0,u)\).
+The lender announces \((d_0,y_0)\); the borrower accepts with probability \(s(d_0)\) and otherwise exits.
+If accepted, the lender lends $\mu_0=d_0y_0$.
+Repayment occurs at the end of period \(t\) if \(y_t\le \theta\); otherwise the borrower defaults and exits at \(t+1\).
+Upon repayment at \(t\), the lender moves to period \(t+1\), announces \((d_{t+1},y_{t+1})\), and the process is repeated.
+Figure~\ref{fig_timeline} summarizes the sequence of moves.

-While our model is highly stylized, its assumptions capture key features of the DL market: the lender gradually learns what the consumer can repay and dynamically adjusts the loan amounts in each period, building longer-term relationships with borrowers it deems profitable.
-This setup is a canonical example of costly information acquisition in a risky environment, where the lender risks losing the entire loan amount in the hope of discovering profitable customers.
+In our model, the lender gradually learns what the consumer can repay and dynamically adjusts the loan amounts and discount rates in each period.
+This setup is a canonical example of costly experimentation in a high-risk environment, where the lender risks losing the entire loan amount in the hope of discovering profitable customers.
+We first solve the problem where the interest (and discount) rate is exogenously fixed, either by the market or by regulation.
+We then solve the general problem, where $d_t$ is endogenous (Section \ref{sec_endo}).
+We compare the two solutions in Section \ref{subsec_discuss_LEGE}.